I. Impediments to Successful Transitions

 C. Acquisition Load.
 In the case of a sale of the business (whether to family members or outsiders), the favorable economics of running the business may substantially change due to the costs associated with the acquisition of the business, particularly ongoing debt service payments on the acquisition price.

 D. Generational Division.
-Even if the business is transitioned "free" to the next generation of family members and the business continues to operate at historical levels, the generational split of operating profits, usually involving multiple heirs at each generational level, may eventually dilute the favorable economics of running the business over time and may account for the main reason why family businesses seldom survive after the first generation and rarely make it into the third generation.
+Even if the business is transitioned "free" to the next generation of family members and the business continues to operate at historical levels, the generational split of operating profits, usually involving multiple heirs at each generational level, may eventually dilute the favorable economics of running the business over time and may account for one of the main reasons why family businesses seldom survive after the first generation and rarely make it into the third generation.

 E. Succession Planning or Reactive Succession.
 A business succession (or cessation) can be planned for in advance or can occur as a non-planned reaction to a succession event (usually to the key owner, such as death, disability or retirement).